 What is Coronavirus?

-“COVID-19” is a new illness that can affect your lungs and airways.
-It’s caused by a virus called coronavirus.
+“COVID-19” is a new illness that can affect your lungs and also your airways.
 The symptoms of coronavirus are:

 - a cough